shef-er/dotfiles/INSTALL.md

 > If `options` is present in a boot entry and [Secure Boot](https://wiki.archlinux.org/title/Secure_Boot) is disabled, the value of `options` will override any `.cmdline` string embedded in the EFI image that is specified by `efi` or `linux` (see [Unified kernel image#Preparing a unified kernel image](https://wiki.archlinux.org/title/Unified_kernel_image#Preparing_a_unified_kernel_image)).
 > With Secure Boot, however, `options` (and any edits made to the kernel command line in the bootloader UI) will be ignored, and only the embedded `.cmdline` will be used.

+Use the `initrd` option to load the microcode, before the initial ramdisk.
+If not compiled into the kernel, microcode must be loaded by the early loader.
+It can be passed to the loader as part of a [unified kernel image](https://wiki.archlinux.org/title/Unified_kernel_image), or as an initrd image.

+The latest microcode `cpu_manufacturer-ucode.img` must be available at boot time in your ESP.
+The ESP must be mounted as `/boot` in order to have the microcode updated every time [amd-ucode](https://archlinux.org/packages/?name=amd-ucode) or [intel-ucode](https://archlinux.org/packages/?name=intel-ucode) is updated.

 An example of loader files launching Arch from a volume [labeled](https://wiki.archlinux.org/title/Persistent_block_device_naming#by-label) `ARCH_OS` and loading AMD CPU microcode is provided below.

 Contents of `/boot/loader/loader.conf`: